elasticluster/elasticluster/docs/troubleshooting.rst

 To fix the issue on RHEL/CentOS computers, please install package ``libffi-devel``::

-        yum install libffi-dev # run this as root
+        yum install libffi-devel # run this as root

 After installing the FFI devel packages, repeat the installation steps for ElastiCluster.